python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/helping-others.md

 > This is also an example of gauging the level of the person you're talking to.
 > You can't properly help if you don't know what they already learned.
 > If they don't know recursion, it's going to take a slower, more detailed approach if you try to explain backtracking to them.
-> Likewise if they're not familiar with lists.
+> Likewise, if they're not familiar with lists.
 >
 > The same applies to presenting external resources.
 > If they only just started programming, pasting a link to the Python documentation is going to be of little help.